What to do after a hit-and-run in Connecticut

 While actual hit-and-run insurance does not exist, there are types of coverage that may help you in the event of a hit-and-run.

 - Collision: Collision coverage is part of a full coverage policy and is designed to pay for damages to your car, regardless of fault.
-You may need to pay a deductible for this coverage, though.

 - Uninsured and underinsured motorist: These coverage types are required in Connecticut and may help pay for your medical bills if the other driver was found and does not have insurance or does not have enough insurance for your damages.

 If you are unsure about the coverage you have, or about what types of coverage options your insurance provider offers, it may be helpful to speak with an agent.

 Connecticut hit-and-run laws differentiate between property damage and injuries to people.
 If death or serious injury results from the accident, it may be classified as a felony.
 However, if no one is harmed or injuries are slight, it is typically treated as a misdemeanor.
 Unlike some states, Connecticut does not specify an amount of property damage that could classify the incident as a felony.